SAP-samples/teched2025-XP260/exercises/ex1/ex1.2/README.md

 ### Step 1: Update Services.cds
 The updated version for this exercise introduces Vertical Privilege Escalation protections, explicitly defining admin privileges for ProcessorService while maintaining the horizontal controls from [Exercise 1.1 - Horizontal Privilege Escalation]((../ex1.1/README.md)).

+- Copy the contents of [services.cds](./srv/services.cds) into your project’s srv/services.cds file.
+- Ensure the following corrected code is included in the file:

 ```
 // Updated srv/services.cds